ionos-cloud/module-ansible/docs/usage/declarative_changes.md

             exists -> delete
 ```

-### the do_not_replace parameter
+### the allow_replace parameter

 Defaults to `false`

-if `false` will allow the replace behavior to occur
+if `true` will allow the replace behavior to occur

-if `true` and a resource would be replaced it will throw an error instead
+if `false` and a resource would be replaced it will throw an error instead

 ## list of parameters that when changed or set trigger resource replacement